amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 Your 3-line script becomes 500 lines of defensive programming against every possible UI state.
 And it still breaks weekly.

-This is the fundamental problem with traditional RPA: **we're trying to program for every possible variation of the UI when the whole point of having a UI is that it's designed for something that can figure things out**—humans.
+This is the fundamental problem with traditional RPA: **we're trying to program for every possible variation of the UI when the whole point of having a UI is that it's designed for something that can figure things out**.
+Humans.

 ## Enter Stagehand: AI That Understands Intent, Not Selectors